SachinSulkunte/ORB_SLAM/README.md

 # ORB_SLAM
-Implementation of ORB SLAM algorithm on sample images.
+**Scenario: Add SLAM capabilities in a low-cost drone which has a monocular camera and a few sensors (IMU, altitude)**

 For this project, I chose to attack this from a total design standpoint.
-I defined theoretical system requirements, conducted research into algorithms based on those requirements, and implemented my possible solution.
+I defined system requirements, conducted research into algorithms based on those requirements, and implemented my possible solution.

-*Scenario: Add SLAM capabilities in a low-cost drone which has a monocular camera and a few sensors (IMU, altitude)*

 ## 1) Understanding System Requirements
 - Program shall be minimally computationally-intensive